 Although the order of the columns/attributes doesn't matter in practice, for ease of testing, order the columns/attributes of file in lexicographical order.

 You need to have a header line denoting the columns.

 The tabular JSON format that you will be using for input and output involves a file with a single array.
 For each record (e.g. line in a csv file), it becomes one object in the JSON array.
 A record object has a property (i.e. key) for each column, and a value which is the value of that record.

 XML has a lot of freedom with how you structure your data.
 For this project, in each XML file, there should be a single "data" node, with as many "record" nodes within it as needed.
 In each record, there will be an column node corresponding to each column.
 In each column node, the text content should be the value for that record.
 There should be no attributes for any element.

 <data> <record> <id>1</id> <name>Josh Nahum</name> </record> <record> <id>2</id> <name>Tyler Derr</name> </record> </data>

 Note: This output has been prettified, the correct output is all on one line (no extraneous whitespace).

-There are three example data files provided for you (from https://support.spatialkey.com/spatialkey-sample-csv-data/ with some minor modifications):
+There are two example data files provided for you (from https://support.spatialkey.com/spatialkey-sample-csv-data/ with some minor modifications):